AJPedersen/AJPedersen.github.io/_posts/2015-12-15-open-source.md

 - [Issue Hub](http://issuehub.io/)
 - [Contribute Hub](http://contribhub.org/)

 In addition to coding you can help out by translating, writing documentation, testing, or just giving constructive criticism.
+Just get involved in any way you can!
+Give back and help your community.